Forum Replies Created

 Upon receiving the analyses results, the employer must keep them posted in a visible location that is easily accessible to workers until the following results are received.
 In default of such a location, the employer must communicate each of the results to the workers by any appropriate means.

 To answer your second question, I believe that Quebec is the only province this applies to because the references are to provincial rather than federal law.
-However, I’m not an expert in environmental laws.

-in reply to: AED Inspections #108161FOLLOW UP: The Ontario MOL published proposed OHS Regulations for Construction Projects to implement the AEDs requirement for Construction Projects that I talked about in my initial response to your question about inspecting AED equipment.
+in reply to: AED Inspections #108162FOLLOW UP: The Ontario MOL published proposed OHS Regulations for Construction Projects to implement the AEDs requirement for Construction Projects that I talked about in my initial response to your question about inspecting AED equipment.
 Here are the relevant parts of the new Section 27.1

 (7) A defibrillator shall be, (a) maintained and tested in accordance with the manufacturerβs instructions; and (b) inspected on a quarterly basis by a competent worker in accordance with the manufacturerβs instructions.